Kitchee SC: Yo-yo years (1965–2000)

-A new golden age
+Back to the top flight (2003–2009)

+Chu Chi Kwong is the most decorated manager in the club history helping Kitchee to win 16 titles and also won the Hong Kong Coach of the Year award on three occasions.

 Following their return to the First Division in 2003, Kitchee became one of the most prominent teams in Hong Kong, winning three trophies in two seasons under coach Dejan Antonic: two in 2005–06 and one in 2006–07 season.

 The club secured 2nd place in the league, along with league champions South China who had already qualified for the AFC Cup as the Hong Kong Senior Shield winners.
 As a result, Kitchee became one of two Hong Kong representatives in the 2008 AFC Cup.

-Since 2009, the club has been a partner of the Chinese University of Hong Kong in its Injury Prevention and Performance Enhancement (IPPE) program.
+In the 2008 AFC Cup, Kitchee was drawn in Group E where they were drawn alongside Malaysian club Perak, Singaporean club Singapore Armed Forces and Maldivian club New Radiant.
+Kitchee recorded their win first in a 2–0 win over New Radiant on 18 March 2008 where Wilfred Bamnjo and Goran Stankovski scored the goal.
+However, Kitchee was bowed out from the tournament after finishing third in the group stage.

+Rebuilding and decade of dominance (2009–2023)

+Josep Gombau era (2009–2013)

+In the 2010–11 season, under coach Josep Gombau, Kitchee won its first league title in 47 years by one point over arch rival South China, allowing the club to compete in both the 2011 Premier League Asia Trophy, where they lost 0–4 to Chelsea and 0–3 to Blackburn Rovers, and in the 2012 AFC Cup.

 Kitchee were invited to take part in the 2010 Singapore Cup, becoming the first Hong Kong team to take part in the tournament.
 The club lost to Étoile 4–6 over two legs in the quarter-final.

-In the 2010–11 season, under coach Josep Gombau, Kitchee won its first league title in 47 years by one point over arch rival South China, allowing the club to compete in both the 2011 Premier League Asia Trophy, where they lost 0–4 to Chelsea and 0–3 to Blackburn Rovers, and in the 2012 AFC Cup.